Pretty soon I’ll have to be more creative with the blog post titles! Part 193 …. geez.

 The issue, once I found it, isn’t fixable but thankfully I didn’t have to start completely over, just semi-start-over.
 Mistakes = Experience right?

-When you delete a VM, it asks you if you want the disk(s) deleted or kept.
-In this case, the VHDs were fine, it’s the Virtual Image that is actually the issue.
+When deleting a VM, it asks if I want the disk(s) deleted or kept.
+In this case, the VHDs were fine, it's the Virtual Image that is the issue.
 So, keep the disks, and re-use them.
-That way if you’ve done any configuration at all on the new VM that work isn’t lost.
+That way any configuration on the new VM that work isn't lost.

-I went back through the creating a new VM steps, from the Gallery, and at the bottom chose “My Disks”.
-Note: it takes a good 5 minutes or more for your now-orphaned VM disk(s) to appear in the My Disks section.
-This, by the way, is also where you would find uploaded VHDs if you were creating new VMs from custom VHDs you upload.
+I went back through the creating a new VM step, from the Gallery, and at the bottom chose "My Disks".
+Note: it takes a good 5 minutes or more for the now-orphaned VM disk(s) to appear in the My Disks section.
+This, by the way, is also where I would find uploaded VHDs if I were creating new VMs from custom VHDs that I upload.

-Since I didn’t get a screen shot as I did it, this will have to do.
-The disk will be some system-generated name when it appears there.
+Since I didn't get a screenshot as I did it, this will have to do.
+The disk will have some system-generated name when it appears there.
 Just be patient and keep checking until it appears, then continue with the normal steps of creating a VM.

-Now the next most important thing: choose your virtual network!
-Here’s the kicker:
+Now the next most important thing: choose the virtual network!
+Here's the kicker:

-- If you have a previously-created cloud service that wasn’t associated with a virtual network, you can’t use it: the drop down list is greyed out and a region is listed.
+• If there is a previously created cloud service that wasn't associated with a virtual network, it can't be used: the drop-down list is greyed out and a region is listed.
 Picture 1 below, my original cloud service name choice, results in a greyed-out Region/Affinity Group/Virtual Network selection box.

-- You need to let it create another cloud service for you so that the drop down list is usable and allows you to pick your virtual network.
-Picture 2 below, choosing “Create a new cloud service” allows me to use the Region/Affinity Group/Virtual Network selection box.
+• I needed to let it create another cloud service so that the drop-down list is usable and allows me to pick a virtual network.
+Picture 2 below, choosing "Create a new cloud service" allows me to use the Region/Affinity Group/Virtual Network selection box.

-- Once you have associated a cloud service with a virtual network, the next machine you create, by picking that cloud service name, it automatically associates it with the virtual network.
-Picture 3 below, my new cloud service name, and again non-editable Region/Affinity Group/Virtual Network selection box but it’s tied to my Virtual Network so all is good.
+• Once a cloud service is associated with a virtual network, the next machine created, when picking that cloud service name, automatically associates it with the virtual network.
+Picture 3 below, my new cloud service name, and again non-editable Region/Affinity Group/Virtual Network selection box but it's tied to my Virtual Network so all is good.

 Installing Azure Powershell